binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/e09729151f6fe79877b6756677b49e17.png" width="640">

-* Confirm 4 of the words in the correct order as requested, to generate your wallet
+* Confirm a selection of the words in the correct order as requested, to generate your wallet

 <img src="https://i.gyazo.com/3d27eed8dd5080ae457d9b04e49613fa.png" width="640">

-* Congratulations you have sucessfully created your Infinity Wallet and can now access the vast amount of features the Infinity Wallet has to offer
+* Congratulations you have successfully created your Infinity Wallet and can now access the vast array of features it has to offer

 <img src="https://i.gyazo.com/2a64e2946fc9c058f7b40b0b5ab1a92a.png" width="640">

 ## Using Binance Smart Chain

-* Now that you have created your wallet you can monitor and manage a wide range of different cryptos within the Infinity Wallet including Binance Smart Chain BNB and other Binance Smart Chain Tokens.
+* Now that you have created your wallet you can monitor and manage a wide range of different cryptos within the Infinity Wallet, including BNB and Binance Smart Chain Tokens

 <img src="https://i.gyazo.com/814d36df8afb29864b27df93ee50f095.png" width="640">